How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 Can I work part-time after retiring at 60 with $1M?

-Yes—limited work can fund travel or luxuries and reduce sequence-of-returns risk.
-Just watch AGI for ACA subsidies and, if applicable later, earnings rules for Social Security.
+Yes.
+Even modest earnings can fund travel or extras and lower sequence-of-returns risk.
+Track AGI for ACA subsidies and, later, Social Security rules.

 Conclusion: Start Your Retirement Journey Today